Team-Primrose-Lake/WEC-Class-Components/README.md

-# Welcome to Team Prim-Rose Lake!
+# Welcome to WEC CLASS COMPONENTS DEVELOPMENT REPOSITORY

 WEC components and files will be developed in this organization